aerni/statamic-zipper/README.md

 ## Basic Usage

-To create a zip of your assets, you have to call the tag followed by the variable containing your assets.
-The tag will return the URL to the generated zip.
+To create a zip of your assets, you have to call the `zip` tag followed by the `variable` containing your assets.

 Somewhere in your content files: